 University of Tartu is the only university in Estonia certified to teach law at doctoral level.
 Our PhD students actively take part in research and teaching activities.
 The doctoral theses defended at School of Law can be found here.

-School of Law also organizes several international conferences on various legal topics yearly.
+School of Law also organizes several national and international conferences on various legal topics yearly.

 Our main research areas are: